twbs/bootstrap/site/docs/4.1/components/forms.md

 ### File browser

 {% capture callout %}
-Recommended plugin to animate custom file input: [bs-custom-file-input](https://www.npmjs.com/package/bs-custom-file-input)
+The recommended plugin to animate custom file input: [bs-custom-file-input](https://www.npmjs.com/package/bs-custom-file-input), that's what we are using currently here in our docs.
 {% endcapture %}
 {% include callout.html content=callout type="info" %}